ttu-ttu/ebook-reader/README.md

 ## ッツ Ebook Reader

-An online e-book reader that supports dictionary extensions like Yomichan, which is hosted on [https://reader.ttsu.app](https://reader.ttsu.app)
+An online e-book reader that supports dictionary extensions like Yomitan, which is hosted on [https://reader.ttsu.app](https://reader.ttsu.app)

 **Note**: The reader was created for japanese (language learners) - while books in other languages may work to a specific degree other functionalites (e. g. character counter etc.) may have unsupported / unexpected results